lnxjedi/ansible-role-gopherbot/README.md

 Gopherbot
 =========

-A role for installing Gopherbot on a CentOS7 host
+A role for installing Gopherbot on a CentOS7/Amazon Linux 2 host

 Role Variables
 --------------